 Arizona State University

-Arizona State University is one of the largest schools in the US, with over 142,000 undergraduate students between the main Tempe campus, online courses, and branch campuses.
+Here’s the scale: Arizona State University is one of the largest schools in the U.S., with over 180,000 students between the main Tempe campus, online programs, and branch campuses across Phoenix, Polytechnic, West, Lake Havasu, and downtown Phoenix.
 Notable alumni include Jimmy Kimmel, Kate Spade, and Barry Bonds.

 ASU offers over 400 undergraduate majors, including computer science, business management, entrepreneurship, and graphic design.
-It also has 450 graduate degrees, accelerated programs, and study abroad opportunities in 65 different countries.
+It also has 450+ graduate degrees, accelerated programs, and study abroad opportunities in 65+ countries.
+ASU launched a Bachelor’s in Artificial Intelligence in Business through the W. P. Carey School and expanded its School for the Future of Innovation in Society with new sustainability tracks.
 If you want to experience everything a big university has to offer, stay at the same school for your graduate studies, or take advantage of online courses, ASU may be perfect for you.

-With such a large campus, students have plenty of clubs to explore!
-ASU has over 800 student organizations to choose from, including Greek life, the Hacker Devils, and the Community Service Club.
+With such a large campus, students have plenty of clubs to explore.
+ASU has over 1,100 student organizations to choose from (up from 800 a few years ago), including Greek life, the Hacker Devils, and the Community Service Club.
 Clubs are the perfect way to make a big campus feel more personal and build connections within your college community.

 Tempe is perfect for outdoors enthusiasts, with a 25-acre lake for boating, kayaking, and paddle boarding, as well as a 7-mile loop for walking, running, or biking.
 Downtown Tempe features several great restaurants and bars, but if you’re feeling more adventurous, Phoenix’s high-end resorts, spectacular golfing, luxury shopping, and vibrant nightlife are just a quick drive away.